jakshi/lysenko.dev/content/post/terraform-dynamic-code-generation-with-terragrunt.md

 So - let's use `for_each` to iterate over the accounts?
 But, alas, `for_each` can't be used with providers in terraform.

-There is a long thread on github about this issue: [Ability to pass providers to modules in for_each #24476](https://github.com/hashicorp/terraform/issues/24476)
+There is a long thread in terraform issue tracker on github about that: [Ability to pass providers to modules in for_each #24476](https://github.com/hashicorp/terraform/issues/24476)

-We already use a `terragrunt` wrapper for `terraform` to make remote state management DRY.
+In our company we already use a `terragrunt` wrapper for `terraform` to make terraform remote state management DRY.

 If you wonder what is `terragrunt`, it's essentially [a DRY tool for terraform](https://terragrunt.gruntwork.io/).
 Or in other words, preprocessor for `terraform`.

 So I started to look through `terragrunt` documentation, because, well, if it's a preprocessor,
 then as it executes before `terraform` - there's a good chance it can do what I want.
 And I found that `terragrunt` code generation feature.

 The rest is techincal details.